pwwang/immunopipe/docs/processes/CellTypeAnnotation.md

     If the length of `cell_types` is shorter than the number of clusters, the remaining clusters will be kept as the original cell types.<br />
+    You can also use `NA` to remove the clusters from downstream analysis.
+This only works when `envs.newcol` is not specified.<br />

     /// Note
     If `tool` is `direct` and `cell_types` is not specified or an empty list,